riazk88/Color/README.md

 # Color

 ## This app was created with the help of a tutorial.
+I followed along step by step to help me strengthen my knowledge of code.

+### Thank you to briancodex

 ### HTML, CSS, and JS were used